Skip to content

 Memberships & Accolades

-Sarah writes articles for a number of family law publications.
+Sarah has written articles for a number of family law publications.
 She regularly speaks at international family law conferences and has provided articles and commentary for wider publications such as the Financial Times, the Telegraph, Grazia Magazine and the Financial Reporter.

 Sarah has been the Practice Area Manager for the Family team since 2018.
 She is part of the firm’s Diversity and Inclusion Forum, the Graduate Recruitment Interviewing Panel, and a member of the firm choir.